dimasegaabirama/Train-Batch-Data-Pipeline/README.md

 5. **HDFS** is the physical storage layer (data lake).

 ## Table Schema Flow

-The diagram below shows how each table moves from **Source (MongoDB) → Bronze → Silver**.
-Right after each load step, data passes through a **DQ check (PyDeequ)** gate before it's allowed to merge into `main` or be used by a downstream table — dashed lines show the `depends_on` relationships, which only point out of a table *after* it has passed its DQ check.
+The diagram below shows how each table moves from **Source (MongoDB) → Bronze → Silver**, plus the dependencies between Silver tables (dashed lines).

-`class`, `status`, and `payment` are small **static lookup dimensions** — created directly in the Silver layer (no Source/Bronze step) since they hold fixed reference values, not data synced from MongoDB.
-They still go through a DQ check before being used by `tickets`.
+`class`, `status`, and `payment` are small **static lookup dimensions** — they're created directly in the Silver layer (no Source/Bronze step) since they hold fixed reference values, not data synced from MongoDB. `routes` depends on `stations` and `trains`, while `tickets` (fact table) depends on nearly every dimension and must run last in the Airflow DAG.

 ```mermaid
 flowchart LR